 I’m a prairie kid who loves research.
-I just completed a Master’s in economics with a focus on public programs, labour and education.
+I have a Master’s in economics with a focus on public programs, labour and education.
 Long before that, I did my undergrad in physics & English with a math minor.

 Besides my resume, you’ll find this page full of sewing projects, the odd published poem, and stories about Canadian science.